kenzch1r0/kenzch1r0/README.md

 A SOFTWARE CONSULTANT
 IN LOVE WITH INTEGRATING CODE AND DESIGN

-- 🔭 I’m currently working as a Consultant
+- 🔭 I’m currently working as a Software Consultant
 - 🌱 I’m currently learning Go and Vue.js

 Official portfolio online : https://kenzchiiro.github.io